eclipse-openj9/openj9-website/benchmark/daytrader3.md

 **Benchmark application:**

-Tests were performed using the [Daytrader 3  application](https://github.com/WASdev/sample.daytrader3), which models an online stock trading system.
-Daytrader 3 was installed on top of
+Tests were performed using the [DayTrader 3  application](https://github.com/WASdev/sample.daytrader3), which models an online stock trading system.
+DayTrader 3 was installed on top of
 [OpenLiberty](http://openliberty.io/downloads).
-However, due to a missing dependency, the public version of OpenLiberty is not capable of running Daytrader 3 with Java 9.
+However, due to a missing dependency, the public version of OpenLiberty is not capable of running DayTrader 3 with Java 9.
 This dependency, the ASM V6 library, which provides low-level bytecode manipulation capabilities, is expected to be included soon.
 For this experiment we used a private version of OpenLiberty with a beta version of ASM V6.

 **OpenJDK binaries:**